slobzheninov/Glyphs-Scripts/README.md

 ### Text Filter
 Removes all characters from a text, except selected ones.
 Useful for testing WIP fonts with limited character set.

+### Dangerous Offcurves
+Checks if there are any off-curve points (handles) dangerously close to their curve segment (that may cause problems with conversion to True Type bezier for variable fonts).
+Opens problematic layers in a new tab.
+Default threshold value is 1 unit.